LB-642

 Plain Language

-Deployers must complete an impact assessment for each high-risk AI system before deployment and within 90 days of any intentional and substantial modification.
-The assessment must cover: system purpose and intended uses, deployment context, benefits, analysis of algorithmic discrimination risks and mitigations, data input/output summaries, customization data, performance metrics and known limitations, transparency measures, and post-deployment monitoring and user safeguards.
-Post-modification assessments must also disclose how actual use compared to developer-intended use.
+Deployers must complete an impact assessment for each high-risk AI system deployed on or after February 1, 2026, and within 90 days of any intentional and substantial modification.
+The assessment must cover: system purpose and use cases, deployment context, benefits, algorithmic discrimination risk analysis and mitigation, data input/output categories, customization data, performance metrics, transparency measures, and post-deployment monitoring safeguards.
+Post-modification assessments must also disclose whether actual use deviated from the developer's intended use.
 A single assessment may cover comparable systems.
-Assessments completed for other regulatory compliance satisfy this requirement if reasonably similar in scope.
-Deployers must retain current assessments, all records, and prior assessments for at least three years after final deployment.
-Small deployer exemption applies under Sec.
-4(6) conditions.
+Assessments completed under other substantially equivalent laws satisfy this requirement.
+Deployers must retain the most recent assessment and all records, plus all prior assessments for at least three years after final deployment.
+Small deployers meeting the Section 4(6) exemption criteria are exempt.

 Statutory Text